 What are Dingman Fridays?

 Have an idea for a business or a solution to a problem worth solving?
-Dingman Fridays advising sessions are held every Friday of the semester from 11 a.m. to 1 p.m. in the Dingman Center (2518 Van Munching Hall) and open to all UMD students, staff and alumni.
-Walk-ins are available with staff, or you can make an appointment to meet with a guest advisor, venture mentor or subject matter expert.
-Venture mentors, subject matter experts, guest advisors and Dingman staff are available to listen to your idea, offer feedback and provide actionable next steps.
-No need to bring a presentation or business plan; just be prepared to share your idea and receive some great advice from our advisors.
+Dingman Fridays advising sessions are held every Friday of the semester from 11 a.m. to 1 p.m. and are open to all UMD students, staff and alumni.
+The Dingman Center is currently operating these events in a hybrid model, so please check the registration page on your appointment to confirm whether it will be held live or in person.
+Walk-ins are available with staff, or you can make an appointment to meet with a subject matter expert or legal advisor.
+Rotating guest advisors, as well as Dingman staff, are available to listen to your idea, offer feedback and provide actionable next steps.
+No need to bring a presentation or business plan; just be prepared to share your idea and receive some great advice.

 Schedule an appointment with a subject matter expert or legal advisor.

 Sign up for our Dingman Fridays newsletter and find out which advisors are coming each week.

 Why Dingman Fridays?

 - Build meaningful relationships with advisors and mentors

 - Learn about Dingman Center programs and resources

 Dingman Fridays sessions are informal and open to all members of the University of Maryland community including faculty, staff, students and alumni.
 You do not have to be a Smith School student to participate.

 2. Do I need to come with a business plan?